-ST. LOUIS - Saint Louis University Hospital will open the region’s first comprehensive outpatient bone marrow transplant center December 4, allowing some cancer patients the ability to return home during treatment rather than face a lengthy inpatient hospital stay.
+ST. LOUIS - Saint Louis University Hospital is home to the region’s first comprehensive outpatient bone marrow transplant center, allowing some cancer patients the ability to return home during treatment rather than face a lengthy inpatient hospital stay.

-The center, located within the Saint Louis University Cancer Center on the main hospital’s campus, will be the only bone marrow transplant center providing patients the option to receive their bone marrow transplant predominantly in an outpatient setting.
+The center, located within the Saint Louis University Cancer Center on the main hospital’s campus, is the only bone marrow transplant center providing patients the option to receive their bone marrow transplant predominantly in an outpatient setting.

 Bone marrow transplantation (BMT) is an intensive treatment modality for patients diagnosed with cancers such as leukemia, lymphoma and multiple myeloma.
 In the procedure, medical oncologists “transplant” cells – either from the patient prior to treatment (autologous) or from a donor (allogeneic ) -- into the patient’s bloodstream to rebuild their system after significant chemotherapy and radiation treatment.